We Need To Talk About 'Strawberry Legs', TikTok's Most Absurd Body Trend

 ”

-Google Trends shows that search for 'strawberry legs' (specifically how to minimise the appearance) has skyrocketed in the UK this June, while on TikTok the #strawberrylegs hashtag has 144.9 million views and counting.
+Google Trends shows that searches for 'strawberry legs' (specifically how to minimise the appearance) have skyrocketed this June, while on TikTok the #strawberrylegs hashtag has 144.9 million views and counting.
 Videos titled "This is what cured my strawberry legs" and "Girl tips I wish I knew sooner: how to get rid of strawberry legs" draw in thousands of likes and comments from women who feel insecure about their limbs.
 Is there really any need to treat this or is it just another sinister trend under the guise of body care?

 Research suggests that 87% of women compare their bodies to images they see on social media, with 50% comparing their bodies unfavourably as a result.
 Women have always felt the pressure to look a certain way, says Dr Pratsou, but she adds that this current trend means a lot more of us are having our attention drawn to something we may not have been aware of (or certainly something that we have never viewed as a problem or condition to treat).